dkt101/dkt101/_pages/enviro.md

 ---
 ## Good Sources of Satellite, Terrain, LIDAR, etc.

 :   One of my favorte things to when making maps is to utilize the wealth of open data that comes from satellites.
-We are very fortunate in Maryland because the team at [iMAP Maryland](https://imap.maryland.gov/Pages/default.aspx) provides so much of this for free.
+The team at [iMAP Maryland](https://imap.maryland.gov/Pages/default.aspx) provides so much of this for free.

 :   I use these layers for some technical things and some routine items.
 I may check how a construction project is progressing back in my hometown with [Sentinel Hub](https://www.sentinel-hub.com/explore/eobrowser)'s daily planet imagery.
 I may take